FH-SRH/AI_Neo4jSpecialist/README.md

 # AI_Neo4jSpecialist

-How to let LLM's do all the hard work with Neo4j?
+How to let LLMs do all the hard work with Neo4j?

 Here is the solution!
-Just write or say what you want to have in your Neo4j database.
+Just write or say what you want to do in your Neo4j database.

-This is a very basic example.
-You can make a lot of advanced applications from this starting point.
+This is a very simple example.
+You can design a lot of advanced applications from this starting point.

 If you want to add more examples, feel free to create PR's.